 this series.
 It was an immensely rewarding experience.

-I was asked to explore the subject matter utilizing an unbiased,
+When I was asked to explore this subject, Mr. Fortner instructed me to take an unbiased,

 journalistic approach for the first four articles.
 This approach